Portugal in 2 Weeks

 Day 11 – Coimbra

-Start your day at the University (unless you are staying out of the old town – in which case we’d work from the river up).
-The University of Coimbra, the country’s most respected university, was founded in 1290 and occupies part of the former royal palace.
-Start by passing by some stark fascist architecture (built by the dictator Salazar in the 1940s) and through the Iron Gate to the courtyard and take in the view below of Coimbra.
+Start your day at Coimbra University (unless you are staying out of the old town, in which case we’d work from the river up).
+The university, Portugal’s most respected, was founded in 1290 and occupies part of the former royal palace.
+Start by passing by some stark fascist architecture (built by the dictator António de Oliveira Salazar in the 1940s) and through the Iron Gate to the courtyard and take in the view of Coimbra.
 From the courtyard you’ll see the Grand Hall, St. Michael’s Chapel, and King Joao’s Library.
-In the middle is a statue of King Joao II who modernized Portugal’s education system as well as empowered the church.
-The black capes still worn by students come from the old Jesuit robes.
+In the middle is a statue of King Joao II, who modernized Portugal’s education system and empowered the church.
+The black capes still worn by students are derived from the old Jesuit robes.
 Make time to see each site (and buy a combo ticket ahead of time online).

 From the university, head out through the Iron Gate and turn left down the stairs.
-If you are interested in visiting the Machado de Castro Museum now’s a great time.
+If you are interested in visiting the Machado de Castro Museum, now is a great time.
 This museum is most interesting for exploring the understructure of the ancient Roman forum on which the palace was built.
 Coimbra started as the Roman city of Aeminium 2000 years ago.
 Upstairs you can see a good display of art spanning the last 2000 years.

 For dinner choose a restaurant you didn’t try the day before.